Walkingdeadj/VBA_Learning/README.md

 # VBA_Learning

-    Benfits of VBA: Saving time, Automate tasks, Reduce errors, Interact with other software.
+    Benefits of VBA: Saving time, Automate tasks, Reduce errors, Interact with other software.

-    Basic theroy:
+    Basic theory:
       Excel Object -> <VBA> -> Excel Object

       Excel itself is an object, the largest object in Excel, represented by Application.